An Interview with Oliver - 2008

 What made and still makes me enjoy coming to work every day, is the fact that I get to be creative.
 Either by developing game concepts, or composing and recording music, and of course by creating fun and engaging games... like Witchery 101.
 You should check it out :P

-I'm pretty proud of the latest installment of Destruct-O-Match, even though I know that a lot of users hated me for re-doing their favorite game not once, but twice. :) TROTRODS turned out really great as well - unfortunately it never got a lot game plays...
+I'm pretty proud of the latest installment of Destruct-O-Match, even though I know that a lot of users hated me for re-doing their favourite game not once, but twice. :) TROTRODS turned out really great as well - unfortunately it never got a lot game plays...
 I blame it on the awkward Shockwave plug-in ;)

 How is Red Hot Roxy?